playermissile/scrolling_tutorial/index.rst

 Scrolling means the display screen is a window or *viewport* on a larger map.
 At any moment in time, the user is looking at only a small portion of the overall area, and this viewport can be moved around.
-The Atari hardware provides for both course scrolling (that is, moving the viewport at byte or character boundaries) and fine scrolling (moving with higher resolution: scan lines vertically and color clocks horizontally).
-Fine scrolling on the Atari is built upon course scrolling, so we will first examine the latter before make the scrolling smooth by tackling the former.
+The Atari hardware provides for both coarse scrolling (that is, moving the viewport at byte or character boundaries) and fine scrolling (moving with higher resolution: scan lines vertically and color clocks horizontally).
+Fine scrolling on the Atari is built upon coarse scrolling, so we will first examine the latter before make the scrolling smooth by tackling the former.

 No prior knowledge of scrolling is necessary before reading this tutorial.